autobrr/autobrr.com/docs/3rd-party-tools.md

 On any filter, you may utilize the external tab as a pre-filter.
 Using this with a return code of 200 permits any unique titles to be added, or if they're a quality upgrade.
 This also acts as a deduplicator should you wish.

 Coupling this with the extensive filtering built-in to autobrr allows you to specify qualities to stop accepting upgrades at, should you wish.
-This allows you to replace applications such as the "infamous" Sonarr / Radarr.
+This allows you to replace applications such as Sonarr / Radarr.

 On the external Webhook action, utilize the following payload, replacing the host(s), user and password with your configuration.
 The expected return code is 200.
 * Host: http://upgraderr.upgraderr:6940/api/upgrade